jamonserrano/bdd-calling/README.md

     frameworks: ['mocha', 'calling'],
     // ...
 ```
-You can also use karma-calling in the browser if you want to:
+You can also use karma-calling in the browser:

 ```javascript
 <script src="karma-calling.js"></script>
 ```

 ## Usage